Commute Guides

 How can employers comply with New Jersey’s Commuter Benefits Law?

-Employers must offer full-time employees the opportunity to set aside pre-tax income for use on qualified transit expenses.
-The federal government sets a limit each year for how much employees can set aside for pre-tax transit expenses, and in 2024 that limit is $315 per month.
+Employers must offer full-time employees the opportunity to set aside pre-tax income for use on qualified transit and vanpooling expenses.
+The IRS sets a limit each year for how much employees can set aside for these expenses, and in 2025 that limit is $325 per month.

 What are the consequences for employers that don’t comply with New Jersey’s Commuter Benefit Law?